lornasw93/devops-analysis-tool/README.md

 ## 💡 What is it?
 An unhealthy engineering team leads to infrequent product releases, mass defects and low customer satisfaction rates.

-I've developed a stats and metric focused internal web app tool that streamlines existing processes by simplifying common DevOp data.
+I've developed a web app tool to simplify common DevOp tasks in a single place using a combination of the Bitbucket, Team City and Octopus Deploy APIs in Node.js and Angular 11.

 BETA target audience is for management with the plan after release to expand to (and not limited to) software devs, QA and product owners.

 ## ⚡ Motivation
 I started this side project pretty much as soon as I started at IRIS back in September 2020 and have worked on the project 90% in my own time purely for fun and self-learning.
 I enjoy data analysis, spreadsheets, documentation.
 Previously in another role, I created a very similar side project to this but for Azure with the sole target audience being devs.